The Merrymen

 The Merrymen, sometimes written as The MerryMen, is a popular calypso band from Barbados.

 The Merrymen's career spans five decades, from the early-1960s to the 2000s.
-As of 2011. the Merrymen were still performing.
 At their height they were popular throughout the Caribbean and had reached the number one spot on the charts of several European countries.

 History

 They played their first show in 1962 at the Drift Wood Cellar Bar, one of the many bars along "The Gap", reportedly getting only the equivalent of Bds$36 (US$18) for their performance.

 Their first album, Caribbean Treasure Chest was released in 1962.

 The Merrymen have performed for British Royalty on three occasions.
 Also, they have performed for Ronald Reagan and Nancy Reagan during their 1982 visit to Barbados.
 The Merrymen were invited back by the President and First Lady to the White House.
 The group has shared the stage with Rich Little, Tom Jones, Dusty Springfield, and many others.
 They have been the highlight at such venues as The O'Keefe Center (now Meridian Hall), Skydome (Rogers Center), Hamilton Place, Royal Albert Hall, Royal Festival Hall, Massey Hall, and many others.
 Their most notable appearances were at venues such as the Ontario Place Forum where The Merrymen broke and held the attendance record for 20 years, and their 1979 performance at the Super Bowl Half Time Show in Miami, plus the Ed Sullivan Show.

-Band member Chris Gibbs in 2003 became the first person from a Caribbean country to swim the English Channel, in a time of 11 hours 30 minutes.